 An Adoptive Family Is Dynamic and Beautiful.

 While an adoptive family is a real family in every sense of the word, we definitely have unique characteristics.
 Our children have two legitimate families: the one that they live with and the one they share DNA with.
 In open adoptions, adoptive parents maintain relationships with the birth family in a healthy way, allowing the child to experience love from both adoptive and birth families.
 Having relationships with birth families (even just siblings) brings beauty and joy to our lives as well as our children’s.
-It also gives our children’s birth parents a chance to restore a relationship that was broken, even if only in small ways.
+It also gives our children’s birth parents a chance to restore a relationship that was strained, even if only in small ways.
 Regardless of an adoption being closed, the birth family is a part of the adoptee’s life, whether they are physically present or not.
 This is a dynamic characteristic of adoptive families that traditional families do not experience.

 Adoptive families often have a mixture of races, cultures, and sometimes even ages that wouldn’t traditionally make sense.
 My husband and I are both 28 years old and white, and we have two African American children ages 14 and 11.
 Before ever experiencing the joys of the newborn phase, we are learning how to parent preteens and teenagers.
 We have different skin colors, different cultures, different smiles, different physical and personality characteristics, but we come together as a family.
 Adoptive families love one another by understanding, appreciating, and incorporating one another’s backgrounds, races, and cultures.